bkellerlab/CommonNNClustering/docsrc/_source/install.rst

 .. code-block:: bash

-   pip install commonnn
+   pip install commonnn-clustering

 To install with optional dependencies use:

 .. code-block:: bash

-   pip install commonnn[optional]
+   pip install commonnn-clustering[optional]

 Other extras can be specified with `[dev]`, `[docs]`, and `[test]`.